-Ashura means “The Day of Remembrance” and this falls on the every 10th Muharram to remember the martyrdom of Hussain Ibn Ali (RA).
+Ashura means “The Day of Remembrance” and this falls on the every 10th of Muharram to remember the martyrdom of Hussain Ibn Ali (RA).

 - Hussain Ibn Ali (RA) martyred in Karbala by Yazid forces.
-Hussain Ibn Ali (RA) was the son of Ali (RA) and Fatima (RA) and Grandson of Muhammad (PBUH).
+Hussain Ibn Ali (RA) was the son of Ali (RA) and Fatima (RA) and the Grandson of Muhammad (PBUH).

 - Musa (AS) also known as Moses and his followers were saved from Pharoah as Allah created a route through the sea.

 - It is mentioned in Sahih Muslim to fast on the 10th of Muharram.
 Back in time, A companion of the Prophet (PBUH), Abu Qatada had written in Sahih Muslim that fasting on the 10th of Muharram cleanses you from all kinds of sins.

 - There is a misconception that Adam (AS) was created.